pppiyo/Mine_Sweeper/README.md

 ## How to run:
 1. Download the files.
 2. In your terminal, navigate to the folder where the files live.
-3. Type "java MineSweeper", hit enter, enjoy the game!
+3. Type "java MineSweeper", hit enter and enjoy the game!

 ## How to play:
 1. Start by clicking on a random cell.